This article is for Time Doctor 2. If you’re using the original

 If Facebook is rated “unproductive” at the global level, then Facebook will be rated “unproductive” by default for all users in all companies.

 However, if you rate Facebook “neutral” for your company, then that will override the global setting for your company, so Facebook will be considered “neutral” for all users in your company.

-If you then rate Facebook “productive” for a specific user group (such as your marketing team that does advertising on Facebook), Facebook will be considered a productive use of time for the members of that group while for everyone else in your company Facebook will still be considered “neutral”.
+If you then rate Facebook “productive” for a specific user group (such as your marketing team that does advertising on Facebook), Facebook will be considered a productive use of time for the members of that group while it will still be considered “neutral” for everyone else in your company.

-Where does a person's productivity ratings come from if they're a member of more than one group?
+Where do a person’s productivity ratings come from if they’re a member of more than one group?

 If someone is a member of only one group (aside from the default “All Regular Users” group), then their productivity ratings come from the one group that they’re a member of.